TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 When DST ends (the "end" line), there's a potentially worse problem: there's an hour that can't be spelled unambiguously in local wall time: the last hour of daylight time.
 In Eastern, that's times of the form 5:MM UTC on the day daylight time ends.
-The local wall clock leaps from 1:59 (daylight time) back to 1:00 (standard time) again.
+The local wall clock leaps kutoka 1:59 (daylight time) back to 1:00 (standard time) again.
 Local times of the form 1:MM are ambiguous.
 :meth:`astimezone` mimics the local clock's behavior by mapping two adjacent UTC hours into the same local hour then.
 In the Eastern example, UTC times of the